galarragas/reactive-rest-client/README.md

 - Using a write buffer and client-controlled flush.
 This is done using a pool of actors to handle the write operations

+## Testing

+The application also shows the usage of some other framework I found very useful in the past:

+- Subcut: To handle the Dependency Injection.
+The version used here is a customisation of the official one I did to support easier injection of values from the configuration files

+- WireMock: To test HTTP clients against a stubbed http server

+Note: Tests are sometimes a bit flacky because of some ports remaining hung.
+I'm still working on it.